F43nd1r/kotlinbard/README.md

 # KotlinBard

-KotlinBard is a collections of extension functions for [KotlinPoet](https://github.com/square/kotlinpoet) to provide a fluent kotlin DSL for code generation.
+KotlinBard is a collection of extension functions for [KotlinPoet](https://github.com/square/kotlinpoet) to provide a fluent kotlin DSL for kotlin code generation.

 ### Example

-KotlinPoet's first example is generated using by:
+KotlinPoet's first example is generated with the following:

 ```kotlin
 val file = buildFile("", "HelloWorld") {
     val greeterClass = ClassName("", "Greeter")